Artificial-Pancreas/iAPSdocs/docs/EN/Getting-Started/iphone.md

 !!! tip "Low Power Mode"
     With newer iOS (15 and 16), some people have reported iAPS continues working in the background (phone locked) even in [Low Power Mode](https://support.apple.com/en-us/HT205234).
 Others, have reported they still get red loops.
 You can experiment to determine if your phone/iOS/app is able to maintain green loops in low power mode.
 Otherwise, best practice is to avoid Low Power Mode.

-## Turn Off Automatic Updates

-Apple provides updates regularly to the iOS.
-Often, these updates include critical security patches in addition to improved new features.

-### Why Turn off Automatic Updates?

-* Once you accept an iOS update, you cannot go backwards
-    * Some iOS updates require updates to Xcode and macOS before people can build iAPS on that device again
-    * It is rare, but iOS updates have caused iAPS to stop working until other updates were made and iAPS was rebuilt on that phone
-* Turn off automatic updates so you can choose when to update your phone and avoid being caught without a working iAPS app
-* Google the instructions for your device:
-    1. Configure your phone to automatically download the updates
-    1. Choose to perform the installation of the updates manually